 Actions Taken in the Past 12 Months

-In the past 12 months, TPP has conducted a review of its key sub-suppliers’ compliance with The Modern Slavery Act (2015) and has reviewed the Slavery and Human Trafficking Statements of its key sub-suppliers where available.
+TPP has continued to assess its existing business relationships with third party organisations.
+This includes conducting a review of TPP’s relevant key suppliers’ compliance with The Modern Slavery Act (2015), reviewing their Slavery and Human Trafficking Statements.
 This review was performed to ensure continued compliance with the Act in TPP’s immediate and extended supply chains.
+TPP has identified no cases of either suspected or confirmed slavery or human trafficking.

 All TPP staff have been reminded of the company’s policies in relation to modern slavery and human trafficking and have been encouraged to actively engage with the issues these policies raise.